Remember the last time you went to a lively dinner party? One with a mix of different people with plenty of interesting

-Before you can manage diversity in the workplace, you have to know what it is.
+Before you can start managing diversity in the workplace, you have to know what it is.
 And the definition may surprise you.

 Diversity is anything that makes people different from one another.
 I’m sure you know you shouldn’t discriminate based on race, gender, national origin or disability.
 But there’s more.

 Religion, age, sexual orientation, citizenship, political affiliation or opinions, military service, mental and physical conditions, personality, education, favorite sports team – all of these fall under the umbrella of diversity, which, if not managed correctly, can open the door to charges of discrimination or employee relations matters.

-What are the benefits of diversity in the workplace?
+What are the benefits of managing diversity in the workplace?